 As mentioned, Ride the Fault Line has secured free air-conditioned indoor camping space in each community.
 While we fully expect to have room for all indoors, bring a tent as backup since unexpected events may limit or eliminate access to indoor facilities on short notice.
 When sleeping indoors, keep in mind that ABSOLUTELY NO cycling shoes with exposed cleats may be worn anywhere in any building.
 No chairs or cots, etc. are allowed on any wood gym floors.
 Check your overnight site maps or ask ride staff for the location of any provided space for indoor bike parking.
 While our sites are safe and we have never had a bicycle stolen, bring a lock and use it when parking your bike outdoors at the campsite or if you ride around the towns in the evenings.

 Motels/Bed & Breakfasts

 Most of our host communities have only a limited supply of motel rooms.
-If you desire this type accommodation, please contact the properties directly as early as possible to have the best chance to secure a room.
-As a convenience, a list of overnight accommodations and contact info is provided on the website.
-RTFL does not attest to the quality of these lodgings.
-These are the only facilities to which RTFL will shuttle riders and their luggage.
-If you elect to stay anywhere else, YOU will be responsible for your own transportation arrangements.
-Your baggage MUST be on the luggage truck no later than 8 AM each morning, so plan accordingly.
+If you desire this type accommodation, please contact the properties directly as soon as the finalized route is released in January to have the best chance to secure a room.
+As a convenience, an updated list of overnight accommodations contact info will be provided on the website in January 2024.
+RTFL does not attest to the quality of these lodgings, the final choice is yours.

 Also, keep in mind germs are spread easily in the typical water/food/rest stop environment.
 Sanitizing your hands is the best way to stop germs from spreading.
 “Use sanitizer” has become the new refrain of event cyclists after tours suffered outbreaks of illnesses on their rides over the past few years.
 So, what can you do to try and stay well and prevent others from getting ill on RTFL?